semicolom/djtoolscontact/README.md

 ]
 ```

-4. Include the contact URLconf in your project urls.py like this:
+6. You can use the `ContactRequestView` like this:
 ```
+from djtools.contact.views import ContactRequestView

+urlpatterns = [
-path('contact/', include('djtools.contact.urls')),
+    path('contact/', ContactRequestView.as_view(), name='contact'),
+]
 ```

-5. Run `python manage.py migrate` to create the contact models.
+7. Run `python manage.py migrate` to create the contact models.

+8. If you want to show the comapny contact information in the same page as the contact form
-6. Start the development server and visit http://127.0.0.1:8000/admin/
+you need to enable this setting `DJTOOLS_CONTACT_INFO=True`, then start the development server and
-   to create add the contact information (you'll need the Admin app enabled).
+visit http://127.0.0.1:8000/admin/ to create add the contact information (you'll need the Admin app
+enabled).

-7. Visit http://127.0.0.1:8000/contact/ to see the contact information and send contact requests.
+9. Visit http://127.0.0.1:8000/contact/ to see the contact information and send contact requests.

 ## References
 https://github.com/pydanny/cookiecutter-djangopackage/